stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 #### Are the right skaters present on the track *at the jam-start whistle*?

 Make sure you know what it means for a skater to be on the track.
 Reference [Rules 2.2 Positions](https://rules.wftda.com/02_gameplay.html#positions) and [Casebook 4.2.3](https://rules.wftda.com/casebook/04_c_penalties.html#interfering-with-the-flow-of-the-game).
 Be aware that skaters often move on and off the track during the lineup period.
 You should not take action until the jam-start whistle would be blown.
-If you need to go into an Official Time Out to assess a penalty, do so in place of starting the jam.
+If you need to go into an Official Time Out to assess a penalty, do so **in place of starting the jam**.

   - Do both teams have a jammer on track or in the box?
   - Are enough blockers on the track to form a pack (at least one per team)?